The club has three ways that you can get free membership for the year following the activity

 Checking and replacing your tyres regularly will help the occurrence of punctures but it’s important that you know what to do should you puncture on a ride.

 - Shift into the smallest cog on your cassette (for rear wheel punctures).

-- Undo brake quick release and remove inner tube valve cap and collar.
+- Undo brake quick release, (see third picture in gallery above, bikes with disk brakes don’t have this) and remove inner tube valve cap and collar .

-- Undo valve and release any remaining air.
+- Undo inner tube valve nipple and press to release any remaining air.

 - Undo wheel quick release and remove wheel from the bike.

 - Using tyre levers remove the tyre from the wheel and remove inner tube.

 - Check inner tube and tyre (inside and out) for source of puncture and remove (if it’s not a pinch flat).